festusmaithyakcau/DATA-ENGINEERING/MODELS/README.md

 ## **ML MODELS**
-This directory contains all the Machine Learning models and techniques I've used
+This directory contains all the Machine Learning models and techniques I've developed and implemented in my projects.

 ## Author :black_nib: